Danny Ferry: College career

 Ferry attended Duke University and played basketball for the school over four seasons from 1985 to 1989.
 During his college career, he helped lead the Blue Devils to the Final Four in 1986, 1988 and 1989, twice winning the MVP award for the East Regional.
 Known for his outside shooting, rebounding abilities, and full-court vision, Ferry was selected to the first team All-America in 1989 and second-team All-America in 1988.
-Ferry still holds Duke's all-time single game scoring record, scoring 58 points against Miami on December 10, 1988.
-He has been described as one of Duke's greatest players of all time, ranking 6th in career points, 8th in career rebounds, and 7th in career assists–the only player in the top 10 of all three categories.
+As of 2024, Ferry still held Duke's all-time single game scoring record, having scored 58 points against Miami on December 10, 1988.
+He has been described as one of Duke's greatest players of all time.
 Ferry became the first player in Atlantic Coast Conference (ACC) history to collect more than 2,000 points, 1,000 rebounds and 500 assists in his collegiate career.
 He left Duke with several national player of the year awards under his belt, including the Naismith College Player of the Year, USBWA College Player of the Year (Oscar Robertson Trophy) and the UPI player of the year awards.
 Ferry's number 35 was retired in 1989 at the end of his senior season.
 In 2002, Ferry was named to the ACC 50th Anniversary men's basketball team honoring the fifty greatest players in ACC history.

 Professional career

 Italy

-After college, Ferry was drafted by the Los Angeles Clippers in the first round (second overall pick) of the 1989 NBA draft; he did not want to play with the Clippers and accepted an offer to play for the Italian league's Il Messaggero (now Virtus Roma) instead.
-Ferry made a name for himself overseas as he averaged 23 points and six rebounds per game during the 1989–90 season, leading the Italian club into the playoffs.
-The Clippers traded Ferry's rights on November 16, 1989, along with Reggie Williams to the Cleveland Cavaliers in exchange for high-scoring guard Ron Harper, two first-round draft picks and a second-round pick.
+After college, Ferry was drafted by the Los Angeles Clippers in the first round (second overall pick) of the 1989 NBA draft.
+He did not want to play with the Clippers; instead, he accepted an offer to play for the Italian league's Il Messaggero (now Virtus Roma).
+Ferry averaged 23 points per game during the 1989–90 season, leading the Italian club into the playoffs.
+The Clippers traded Ferry's rights on November 16, 1989, along with Reggie Williams, to the Cleveland Cavaliers in exchange for guard Ron Harper, two first-round draft picks and a second-round pick.

 Cleveland Cavaliers

 In the summer of 1990, the Cavaliers signed Ferry to a 10-year guaranteed contract for $34 million.
-Ferry became the team's all-time leader in games played (723 games) before Žydrūnas Ilgauskas surpassed his record on December 2, 2009.
-He had a decent career in Cleveland, but he never became the type of star the Cavs had hoped for based on his outstanding play during college and in Italy.
-Ferry's best season in Cleveland came in 1995–96, when he averaged 13.3 points per game.
+Ferry struggled with knee problems in the 1990–91 season.
+He never lived up to the expectations created by his collegiate success and his large contract, and he was considered a draft bust.
+While Ferry became a reliable role player in the NBA who was known for his three-point shooting, he did not become a regular starter for the Cavaliers until 1996.
+In the 1995–96 NBA season, Ferry averaged 13.3 points per game.
 He had only one other season in his career (1996–1997) in which he averaged more than 10 points per game.
 During Ferry's 10 years in Cleveland, the team made the NBA playoffs six times.
+Ferry became the team's all-time leader in games played (723 games) before Žydrūnas Ilgauskas surpassed his record on December 2, 2009.